wkillerud/some-sass/docs/src/contributing/new-contributors.md

 Have a look at [Writing documentation](./writing-documentation.md) if you want to work on the docs.

 Diving in to code?
+You may be interested in:

-You may want to start with the primers on [extensions for Visual Studio Code](./extensions-for-vs-code.md) and the [Language Server Protocol](./language-server-protocol.md) before you set up your [development environment](./development-environment.md).
+- Primers on [extensions for Visual Studio Code](./extensions-for-vs-code.md) and the [Language Server Protocol](./language-server-protocol.md)
+- How you set up your [development environment](./development-environment.md).
+- Before long you'll need to do some [debugging](./debugging.md).